meb-team/MICROSTORE_MetaT-MetaB_Monjot_2023/README.md

 	5. x coordinate on the tile : 17317
 	6. y coordinate on the tile : 1262

-## PANAM2 ANALYSIS
+## Pre-process

 A table containing the name ("AC", "FO", etc.), the condition (DNOG, DJAP, etc.), the date (04, 06, 09 or 11), the region (V4 or V9) and replicate ID (1 or 2) corresponding to each amplicon must be produced.

-* Here, Genoscope provides the following table: "data-inf.txt".
+* Genoscope provides the following table: "data-inf.txt".

-The "reads" directory and the "data-inf.txt" table are placed in the "rawdata" directory located in "Microstore-metabarcoding".
+* The "reads" directory and the "data-inf.txt" table are placed in the "rawdata" directory located in "Microstore-metabarcoding".

-### 1. Pre-processing and PANAM2 installation
+### 1. Pre-process and PANAM2 installation

-Define current directory: `cd Microstore-metabarcoding/`
+Define current directory: `cd Microstore-metabarcoding/script/`

-Run script responsible for formatting reads and installing PANAM2: `bash PANAM_preprocess.sh`
+Run script responsible for formatting reads and installing PANAM2: `bash 1_Pre-process.sh`

-PANAM2 is installed in dataPANAM directory : `cd /dataPANAM/PANAM2/`
+PANAM2 is installed in dataPANAM directory : `cd ../dataPANAM/PANAM2`

     WARNING : one line in panam2.pl must be modified ! :
     replace line 169 : $panam_ini=$path_results."/panam.ini";